ariard/lightning-rfc/04-onion-routing.md

     - MUST send the reply via `onion_message` to the node indicated by the first element of `reply_path` `path` using `reply_path` `blinding`.

+## Rationale

+The critical requirement here is that if you supply a reply_path, you must ensure that it's actually used: otherwise it's possible to probe using onion messages to see which has the desired result.

+The simplest way to do this is to only accept replies which use the blinding derived for the final entry of the reply_path.
+(FIXME: I think?)

 # Accepting and Forwarding a Payment